 The Conic Hill hike begins on a wide gravel trail, working its way upward through a lush, green forest.
 Very old trees loom overhead, while dense grasses, moss and ferns blanket the forest floor.

 About halfway up, you leave the forest and enter a windblown meadow, with nothing larger than a fern growing.
-It’s here where the views start to become amazing.
+This is where the views start to open up and become amazing.

 Walking up the hill, your back will be to the lake, but the views of the rolling hills of the Scottish Highlands are amazing.
-Take a peek behind you and you will gasp at the beauty of the lake and its surroundings.
+Take a peek behind you for your first great view of the lake and surrounding hills.

 The trail keeps going up with several opportunities to stop at viewpoints along the way, but the best are found when you reach the summit.
 From up here, the 360-degree views are astounding and a wonderful reward for your efforts.